harbik/colorimetry/README.md

 # Overview
 The Colorimetry Library is a library for color calculations in illumination and engineering projects.
 It can be used for Rust projects and provides JavaScript/WebAssembly interfaces.
-The algorithms implemented try to follow the recommendations by the International Commission on Illumination, the International Color Consortium, the Illumination Engineering Society, and many others.
+The algorithms implemented try to follow the recommendations of the International Commission on Illumination, the International Color Consortium, the Illumination Engineering Society, and many others.

+Here is a brief overview of the main objects in this library, with some introductory examples.

+# Rust Examples

-# The `Spectrum` class is used for all spectral calculations
+## Use `Spectrum` for spectral data
 All spectral calculations in this library use the `Spectrum` class, which contains the spectral data and spectrum type.
 For practical considerations, it uses a wavelength domain from 380 to 780 nanometers, with 1 nanometer intervals, as recommended in [CIE15:2004](https://archive.org/details/gov.law.cie.15.2004).
 This results in some inconsistencies with older data, as in the past, other wavelength domains were often being used for integration.